MXC (MXC) Price Tops $0.0164 on Major Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 MXC is a coin.
-Its launch date was August 8th, 2018.
+It was first traded on August 8th, 2018.
 MXC’s total supply is 2,642,132,371 coins and its circulating supply is 5,329,931,600 coins.
+The Reddit community for MXC is https://reddit.com/r/mxc_foundation and the currency’s Github account can be viewed here.
 MXC’s official message board is medium.com/mxc.
-MXC’s official website is www.moonchain.com.
 MXC’s official Twitter account is @mxcfoundation and its Facebook page is accessible here.
-The Reddit community for MXC is https://reddit.com/r/mxc_foundation and the currency’s Github account can be viewed here.
+The official website for MXC is www.moonchain.com.

 It is usually not possible to buy alternative cryptocurrencies such as MXC directly using U.S. dollars.
-Investors seeking to trade MXC should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy MXC using one of the exchanges listed above.
+Investors seeking to acquire MXC should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MXC using one of the aforementioned exchanges.

 Receive News & Updates for MXC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MXC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.